ongaroleandro/autonomous-mobile-robot/README.md

 The desired linear and angular velocities are sent in the form of `geometry_msgs/Twist` messages.
 In theory these messages can be published on any topic name but usually they are published on the `/cmd_vel` topic.
 We will also publish them on the `/cmd_vel` topic.
 Why that is becomes clear when we are setting up the navigation stack.

 ## Arduino code for controlling the motors
-See the full code in PATH_TO_CODE.
+See the full code [here](https://github.com/ongaroleandro/autonomous-mobile-robot/blob/main/Arduino/motor-control-and-reading-encoder.ino).
 The code has many comments, so it should be easy to follow.
 That is why I'm only going to explain how we convert the `geometry_msgs/Twist` message into something our motor driver can understand.

 Looking at the [API](http://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/Twist.html) of the `geometry_msgs/Twist` message we can see that it contains two vectors; one for linear velocities and one for angular velocities.
 We're only interested in the linear velocity in the x-direction and the angular velocity in the z-direction.
 By only sending a linear velocity in the x-direction to the robot, it will move forwards or backwards. (positive velocity is forwards, negative is backwards) By only sending an angular velocity the robot will rotate in place in either the clockwise or counterclockwise direction. (positive angular velocity is counterclockwise and negative is clockwise) By sending a combination of a linear and angular velocity, the robot can follow a curved path.